 But as the kids grew older, my housework didn’t improve that much, either.
 I just didn’t like cleaning, and I found it overwhelming.
 It was a definite tension between my husband and me, because he wanted the living room neat, and I felt the children took precedence (or really, my right not to have to clean everyday took precedence!).
 When I finally realized how important it was to him, I made it a priority to have that room clean when he came home, as an act of love.
 And when I started doing that, I realized I did actually have quite a bit of time for cleaning, if you do it systematically.

-When you treat motherhood like a job, you get things done.
+Motherhood is a job, and when you treat it that way, you get things done.
 When you treat it like a big party with the kids, where you all get to goof off, you don’t.

 I loved those years with my children when they were babies, and I was awfully young myself, so I’m not beating myself up about it.
 But today, now that the kids are older, I have to ask myself everyday: am I working today?
 Or am I goofing off?